numpattern/numpattern.github.io/_posts/2024-09-12-Distributed_Training.md

 **Reserved IPs:** Some IP addresses might be reserved for specific devices or purposes but are not currently in use
 **Expired Leases:** In networks using DHCP (Dynamic Host Configuration Protocol), IP addresses are leased for a specific period.
 If a device disconnects, its lease might expire, but the IP address could still appear in listings until the lease is fully cleared
 **Static IPs:** Some devices might have static IP addresses assigned, which remain reserved for them even if they are not currently connected

+Below indicates all packets were sent and received successfully, with 0% packet loss, indicating a good connection.
+(ACTIVE DEVICE)
+{% highlight python linenos %}
+Pinging 192.168.1.195 with 32 bytes of data:
+Reply from 192.168.1.195: bytes=32 time=9ms TTL=128
+Reply from 192.168.1.195: bytes=32 time=2ms TTL=128
+Reply from 192.168.1.195: bytes=32 time=2ms TTL=128
+Reply from 192.168.1.195: bytes=32 time=2ms TTL=128

+Ping statistics for 192.168.1.195:
+    Packets: Sent = 4, Received = 4, Lost = 0 (0% loss),
+Approximate round trip times in milli-seconds:
+    Minimum = 2ms, Maximum = 9ms, Average = 3ms
+{% endhighlight %}

+Below indicates you send 4 packets, and you received 4 responses, but the responses were “Destination host unreachable.”
+This means that while the network path to the destination was reachable (hence no packet loss), the specific device at 192.168.1.13 could not be reached.
+The “Destination host unreachable” message is coming from another device (192.168.1.5) on the network, indicating that it couldn’t find the host you were trying to ping.
+So, 0% packet loss here means that the network is functioning, but the specific device you’re trying to reach is not available.
+(LIKELY INACTIVE DEVICE)

+{% highlight python linenos %}
+Pinging 192.168.1.13 with 32 bytes of data:
+Reply from 192.168.1.5: Destination host unreachable.
+Reply from 192.168.1.5: Destination host unreachable.
+Reply from 192.168.1.5: Destination host unreachable.
+Reply from 192.168.1.5: Destination host unreachable.

+Ping statistics for 192.168.1.13:
+    Packets: Sent = 4, Received = 4, Lost = 0 (0% loss)
+{% endhighlight %}